The Hunger Games (franchise)

-A prequel film, titled The Hunger Games: The Ballad of Songbirds and Snakes, based on the eponymous novel, is set to be released on November 17, 2023.

 Background

 Following the release of Suzanne Collins's novel The Hunger Games, on September 14, 2008, Hollywood film studios began looking to adapt the book into film.
 In March 2009, Color Force, an independent studio founded by producer Nina Jacobson, bought the film rights to the book.
 She then sought out production company Lionsgate to help her produce the film.
 Collins was also attached to adapt the novel; she began the first draft after completing the third novel in the series, Mockingjay (2010).
 The search for a director began in 2010 with three directors in the running; David Slade, Sam Mendes, and Gary Ross.
 Ross was ultimately chosen to direct.
 By the time Collins had finished the script, Ross decided to go through the script with Collins and screenwriter Billy Ray.

 In October 2010, scripts were sent to the actors, and casting occurred between March and May 2011.
 The first role cast was of the protagonist, Katniss Everdeen.
 As many as thirty actresses were in talks to play the part, with Jennifer Lawrence, Hailee Steinfeld, Abigail Breslin, and Chloë Grace Moretz being mentioned most.
 The role was given to Lawrence.

-The roles of Peeta Mellark, Katniss' fellow tribute, and Gale Hawthorne, her best friend, began casting later that month.
+Casting for the roles of Peeta Mellark, Katniss' fellow tribute, and Gale Hawthorne, her best friend, began later that month.
 Top contenders for Peeta included Josh Hutcherson, Alexander Ludwig (later cast as Cato), Hunter Parrish, Evan Peters, and Lucas Till.
 Contenders for Gale included Robbie Amell, Liam Hemsworth, David Henrie, and Drew Roy.
 On April 4, it was reported that Hemsworth had been cast as Gale, and Hutcherson had been cast as Peeta.

+In May 2022, Tom Blyth was cast as the young President Snow, with Rachel Zegler as his protégée, tribute Lucy Gray Baird.
+Zegler was originally offered the role in January, but initially turned it down before later changing her mind.
+In June 2022, Josh Andrés Rivera (who previously starred in 2021's West Side Story alongside Zegler), Hunter Schafer and Jason Schwartzman were cast.
+Peter Dinklage was cast in the following month.
+Throughout June and July 2022, the cast was rounded out with actors portraying the film's multiple tributes and mentors.
+On August 15, 2022, it was reported that Viola Davis was cast as Volumnia Gaul, the head gamemaker of the 10th annual Hunger Games.
+On September 16, 2022, more cast members were revealed, including Burn Gorman and Fionnula Flanagan as Commander Hoff and Grandma'am.